joshgowdyprog/GB-energy-trading/README.txt

 Trading on GB day-ahead energy markets
 ==============================

-This repo contains code which forecasts price movvements and runs trading strategies on GB day-ahead energy markets.
-Using machine learning to forecast day-ahead energy price spreads and using these forecasts as a basis for trading decisions within a strategy.
+This repo contains code and documentation for a ML model which forecasts the movements of spreads between daily morning and afternoon GB energy auctions and runs a custom trading strategy on these spreads.
+The ML model uses 2021-2022 data for various energy fundamentals and custom technical indicators as features and uses Logistic and XGBoost classifiers with careful hyper-parameter tuning to make predictions.
+The strategy uses these predicitons and makes trades achieving very good performance on unseen historical data.
+Annualised ROI >16%, Sharpe ratio of 8.
+Would merit further back-testing and improvements.